<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=57860&amp;fmt=gif">

 Inner Explorer @ Home App

 inner explorer at homeWhat Is It?
 A free mindfulness app from Inner Explorer.
-Hundreds of school districts use Inner Explorer's mindfulness program to help educators and students become socially-emotionally present and handle situations with calmness and resilience.
+Hundreds of school districts use Inner Explorer's mindfulness program to help educators and students become present and handle situations with calmness and resilience.
 Inner Explorer @ Home is specifically designed for parents and caregivers to use with their children and features daily guided mindfulness practices for all age-groups.
 [Download the free Inner Explorer app]

 2. Harmony at Home Lessons

 b_ Virtual workshops_FinalWhat Is It?
 A set of activities and lessons for families to use at home with children in grades PreK-6.
-Provided by Sanford Harmony, these resources guide parents and caregivers through ways to help children practice key SEL skills such as empathy and critical thinking.
-Sanford Harmony offers social-emotional learning resources for teachers, administrators, program managers, and families at no cost.
+Provided by Sanford Harmony, these resources guide parents and caregivers through ways to help children practice key skills such as empathy and critical thinking.
+Sanford Harmony offers resources for teachers, administrators, program managers, and families at no cost.
 [Access the lessons]

 3. "Wisdom: The World of Emotions" Game

 wisdom world of emotionsWhat Is It?
-"Wisdom: The World of Emotions" is the leading social-emotional learning interactive game for children ages four to eight.
-Developed by Better Kids, this free game is designed to build SEL skills through play.
+"Wisdom: The World of Emotions" is the leading interactive game for children ages four to eight.
+Developed by Better Kids, this free game is designed to build life skills through play.
 Parents and caregivers can play the game with their children and use Better Kids' supplemental hands-on activities to help their child practice healthy coping strategies and gratitude.
 [Download Wisdom from Better Kids]

 4. The Play at Home Guide